-While both Hema Malini and Dharmendra rarely open up about their personal relationship and marriage, the Sita Aur Gita actor has spoken about how she fell in love with the macho Veeru of Sholay in her new authorised biography Hema Malini: Beyond the Dream Girl.
+While both Hema Malini and Dharmendra rarely open up about their personal relationship and marriage, the Sita Aur Gita actor spoke about how she fell in love with the macho Veeru of Sholay in her authorised biography Hema Malini: Beyond the Dream Girl, which released in 2017.

 Read the excerpts below, which includes an anecdote from when Hema Malini first met Dharmendra:

-Hema Malini“In 1975, during the outdoor shooting of Ramanand Sagar’s Charas (1976), we were to be in Malta for weeks.
+"“In 1975, during the outdoor shooting of Ramanand Sagar’s Charas (1976), we were to be in Malta for weeks.
 And since I was to be shooting with him (Dharmendra), my father insisted on coming along with me.
 Often, the cast and crew had to travel together in a car.
 My father was not happy with this at all.
 He would order me in Tamil – so that Dharam-ji would not understand what he was saying – to sit in one corner while he would try and sit in the middle.
-But Dharam-ji would make up some clever excuse or the other to get in from my side, so that I would end up sitting in the middle and he would be beside me!”
+But Dharam-ji would make up some clever excuse or the other to get in from my side, so that I would end up sitting in the middle and he would be beside me!”" - Hema Malini

 “Today we can laugh over it, but at that time it wasn’t funny.
 Strangely, my father had no problems with Dharam-ji other than the one related to me.
 In fact, they got along so well whenever I wasn’t around.
 They would always be laughing and I would want to freeze the moment.
 If only they could be like that forever.
 Everyone in my family adored him … just not as a prospective son-in-law.
 It’s difficult for me to describe what I went through in those days.
 I liked him – I couldn’t deny that he was attractive and strong and there was an air of serenity about him.
 I tried turning away from him.
 But I couldn’t.
 There was something inherently good about him.
 One day, while we were shooting, he suddenly asked me if I loved him.
 I began to blush and replied indirectly “I will only marry the person I love.”
 That was my only answer…”